wireshark/wireshark/packaging/portableapps/win32/readme.txt

 The DisableWinPcapInstall allows you to disable the installation of WinPcap, even if it it not present on the host system.

 The WinPcapInstaller allows you to specify a different WinPcap installer than the default one included in the distribution.
 For example, if you download a later version.

+The MSVCRedist allows you to specify a different redistributable package to be used than the default one included in the distribution.